 It usually has the bio charge to break down the waste in the septic tank even more.
 It has a 2 stage multi-grinding technology to make sure you grind the food even finer.
 This means that it will handle the waste better.

 With its 3/4HP and the dura motor, it will grind even the toughest food to the level where it can’t damage the septic tank.
 So, it reduces the chances of jamming and clogs that may happen in the septic tank of disposal cans.

 It further has the alloy stainless steel for the grinding components, which makes it not only practical but also durable.
 The brand is a champion at making the garbage disposals work silently.
 It has a sound seal technology that keeps the noise to a bare minimum.

 Another one of the best brands when it comes to making garbage disposal is the Waste King.
 Most of its disposals are made compatible with the septic tanks.
-This works at high speed of 2800RPM and 1HP.
+This works at a high speed of 2800RPM and 1HP.

-This makes it a right choice because it will grind the food down to the tiniest particles.
+This makes it the right choice because it will grind the food down to the tiniest particles.
 It has all the stainless-steel grind components making it a more durable option.
 Although, it uses the continuous feed method.

 It has a removable splashguard which makes it easy to clean.
 If you dropped items in it by mistake, you could easily remove them before you begin grinding.

 It also has a sound shielded technology that makes the noise minimal.
 Just make sure you have the right size of the septic tank before you begin to work with it.

 3. Waste King L-3200 Garbage Disposal with Power Cord, 3/4 HP